filipre/filipre.github.io/_drafts/2020-03-26-data-science-interview.md

 **What is backpropagation?
 How does it work?
 Why do we need it? ‍⭐️**

-Because the optimization problem for neural networks is very difficult, we cannot find an analytical soltuion to it.
+Since the optimization problem for neural networks is very difficult, we cannot find an analytical soltuion to it.
 Therefore, we need iterative methods to find a (local) optimium instead.
 Many of these mehtods (SGD, ADAM, ...) require that the neural network is differentiable and that we can calculate the gradient of it.
 To calculate the gradient, we use the Backpropagation algorithm, which works very well, as long as all parts of the neural network are differentiable (or nearly differentiable, see ReLU).

 **Which optimization techniques for training neural nets do you know? ‍⭐️**